3a1/3a1.github.io/content/posts/insomnia-bootkit/index.md

 Here we are retrieving the **PAGE** section **address** and **size**.
 With it we will make **padding abuse**.
 Then we will fetch **NtShutdownSystem export**, we need it to save the original function functionality.
-Without it, we even can't turn off our pc Lol :D
+Without it, we even can't turn off our pc :D

 As we are copying our payload to the padding, we are not copying our **.data** section so we won't be able access the **global variables**.
 We need to save our original **NtShutdownSystem address**.